Ai Developments: The Comeback Of Artificial Neural Networks

 • Predictive Modeling: Companies use predictive modeling solutions powered by neural networks to predict customer behavior or stock market movements more accurately than traditional models.

-Impact On The Ai Industry
+Impact On The AI Industry

 Tools For Building Artificial Neural Networks